A well-researched Sales book that busts several myths and presents a fresh approach

 It says that a buying decision (BD) is a function of Six Whys (SW) & buyers’ Emotional State (ES).

-The latter is not in your control.
-But Hoffeld gives the reader enough ammo to steer the client’s emotional state your way.
+The latter is mostly not in your control.
+Hoffeld, however, gives the reader enough ammo to steer the client’s emotional state your way.

 #3.
 Always ask for Small Commitments along the way

 Somewhere in the middle of the book, Hoffeld mentions that the human brain is hardwired to disclose information in layers.
 This is a staggering tipoff, you know.